f3d-app/f3d/doc/dev/05-BUILD.md

 Some modules, plugins and language bindings depending on external libraries can be optionally enabled with the following CMake variables:

+- `F3D_MODULE_ANARI`: Support for ANARI rendering.
+Requires that VTK has been built with `RenderingAnari` turned on.
+Disabled by default.
 - `F3D_MODULE_RAYTRACING`: Support for raytracing rendering.
 Requires that VTK has been built with `OSPRay` and `RenderingRayTracing` turned on.
 Disabled by default.
 - `F3D_MODULE_EXR`: Support for OpenEXR images.
 Requires `OpenEXR`.
 Disabled by default.
 - `F3D_MODULE_UI`: Support for ImGui widgets.
 Uses provided ImGui.
 Enabled by default.